Zurc/lasaldelavida/episodio5-learning.md

 >
 >  observers: they have the 3 methods: onNext(), onError(), onComplete()

 >  Observer interface is similar to Iterator interface.
 The difference is how you interact with a collection (source).
 While iterators let a consumer pull data from a source (the consumer **ask** an Iterable -the producer- for iterators and pull each value from the iterator.
 The consumer is in control), observers let a source push data to an observer (the producer **give** to the consumer one item at the time.
-The producer is in control)
+The producer is in control) ref: [reactive programing overview - Jafar Husain (netflix)](https://www.youtube.com/watch?v=-8Y1-lE6NSA)

 ### 7 Jan 2020